Joseph Billings

-Joseph Billings (c.1758 – 1806) was an English navigator, hydrographer and explorer who spent the most of his career in Russian service.
+Joseph Billings (c.
+1758 – 1806) was an English navigator, hydrographer and explorer who spent most of his career in Russian service.
 From 1790 to 1794 he commanded a marine expedition that searched for a Northeast Passage and explored the coasts of Alaska and Siberia.
 Between 1797 and 1798 he conducted a hydrographic survey of the Black Sea.

 Life

 Early life

 Sources provide conflicting details regarding the early life of Joseph Billings.
 British records show he was born in 1758 at Turnham Green, Middlesex.
 Parish church registers confirm his birth on 6 September 1758, the son of Thomas and Mary Billing.
 However, according to Russian sources, Billings told associates he was born in Yarmouth, the son of a fisherman of the same name.
 He worked on coal ships from an early age and later was apprenticed to a watchmaker.
 His Russian service record, signed by him, indicates he was born in 1761.